mendix/docs/content/en/docs/refguide/modeling/application-logic/microflows-and-nanoflows/microflows/extract-and-use-sub-microflows.md

 In addition to increased transparency and easier troubleshooting, creating sub-microflows also means that you can reuse some of them in other processes.
 In the example above, processes other than data import may also require a validation stage.
 Creating a sub-microflow for the data validation allows you to reuse it in other microflows as needed.
 {{% /alert %}}

-This how-to will teach you how to do the following:
+This document will teach you how to do the following:

 * Create sub-microflows by extracting them from an existing microflow
 * Troubleshoot extractions of sub-microflows